cysouw/diathesis/text/c05_case.md

 **Further Examples**

-- Ich nenne dich einen Egoisten.
+- Ich nenne dich einen Egoisten. \
   Ich nenne dir drei Möglichkeiten.
-- Das Buch kostet mich keinen Pfennig.
+- Das Buch kostet mich keinen Pfennig. \
   Das wird mir noch viel kosten.

 **Notes**

-The verb *nennen* seems to have a rather clear semantic change between 'to name' (with two accusative arguments) and 'to mention' (with an accusative and a dative argument).
+The verb *nennen* seems to have a rather clear semantic difference between 'to name' (with two accusative arguments) and 'to mention' (with an accusative and a dative argument).

 ### [ NG | NA ] Genitive-to-accusative {#sec:case-genitive-accusative-swap}

-The verb *achten* 'to watch for, to respect' has a somewhat old-fashioned alternative possibility to take a genitive argument, but only as negative polarity element.
+The verb *achten* 'to watch for, to respect' has an old-fashioned alternative possibility to take a genitive argument, but only as a negative polarity element.
 Most examples have an explicit negation, but examples with *niemand* 'nobody' or *gering* 'a bit' are also attested (see examples below).
-The more widespread usage of an accusative argument (also without negation) can be used in the same meaning.
+The more widespread usage is with an accusative argument (also without negation).

 ::: ex
 a.
-Man achtete unser nicht.
+Man achtete unser nicht.^[~~DWDS~~: https://www.dwds.de/wb/achten, accessed 14 April 2022.]
 b.
 Man achtete uns nicht.
 :::